ccrighton/rockwren/README.md

 Why call this package rockwren?

 The [New Zealand rock wren (Pīwauwau)](https://www.doc.govt.nz/nature/native-animals/birds/birds-a-z/rock-wren-tuke/) is a tiny but widely admired alpine bird that lives in the mountains of Fiordland in New Zealand.
-It ability to live life year round in a very harsh environment and it's small size seemed apt when thinking of a name for this micropython package.
+It's ability to live life year round in a very harsh environment and it's small size seemed apt when thinking of a name for this micropython package.

 ## Features

 - Web interface for configuration and device control
-- MQTT client with certificate support (e.g. AWS IoT)
+- MQTT client with certificate support (e.g. AWS IoT or [Mosquitto](https://mosquitto.org/))
 - Access Point mode for device configuration
 - Home Assistant discovery via MQTT
 - The web interface supports: